rhysmoggs/ms4-morgan-and-co/README.md

 Order Date: {{ order.date }}
 ```
 Emails are sent for:
-- New account reigstration - users must click the link in email to confirm and have access to their account.
+- New account registration - users must click the link in email to confirm and have access to their account.
 - Reset password links.
 - Allauth's vast range of other account-related emails.
 See [here](https://github.com/pennersr/django-allauth/tree/master/allauth/templates/account/email) for the repository.
-- Morgan & Co order confirmations - sent as a backup to the customers inbox once a purcahse has been made.
+- Morgan & Co order confirmations - sent as a backup to the customers inbox once a purchase has been made.

 Gmail setup and linking it to the website's functionality can be found in the deployment documentation [here](DEPLOYMENT.md).